 Every person living today (TPM pastors included) and enjoying comfortable lives using their phones and air conditioners because religion and “magic” evolved into the scientific method through the centuries.

 The point I’m trying to make is this.
 God created man with the ability to think, discover and invent new things.
 Since God created everything, the glory must go to God alone.
 Pagans gave the glory for the things God created to false gods.

 Almost everything we enjoy today has its roots in ancient religions.
-Here are few things that had its “origin” in pagan culture.
+Here are a few things that had its “origin” in a pagan culture.

 - Meteorology – The ancient pagan believed thunder, lightning, and rains were because of their gods and that thunder/lightning occurred because the gods were angry.
 And through the centuries, this evolved into what we know as meteorology.
 But TPM pastors and believers regularly read newspapers and look at the weather for the day.

 - Alchemy – Alchemy was a field that encompassed the field of chemistry, metallurgy, medicine etc. Alchemy was rooted in magic, mythology, and religion.
 This evolved into modern science.
 Everything you currently possess (like phones, computers, air conditioners etc) was manufactured by using compounds invented using chemistry and metallurgy.
 TPM pastors own phones, computers, air conditioners and many other gadgets which wouldn’t have been possible without alchemy which was a precursor to modern science.